-Poverty Action envisions a state where people of all income levels fully promote and participate in building the fabric of socially, politically, racially and economically just communities.
+Poverty Action envisions a state where people of all income levels fully promote and participate in building the fabric of socially, politically, racially, and economically just communities.

 About Poverty Action

 Poverty Action is grounded in the understanding that poverty is a systemic issue, and that racism is one of the greatest perpetuators of poverty.

 Many of the barriers people of color face in reaching economic security are a direct result of institutional racism, including housing discrimination, benefits denied to immigrants, predatory lending, and the prison system.

-Thus, Poverty Action’s work is directed by people with low incomes and people of color, ensuring accountability to the communities that are most directly impacted by the effects of poverty and inequity.
+Poverty Action’s work is directed by people with low incomes and people of color, ensuring accountability to the communities most directly impacted by the effects of poverty and inequity.
 Poverty Action recognizes that systemic barriers and disparities are often the result of policies and practices.

 To address these barriers, Poverty Action forwards thoughtful campaigns that provide a platform for the people most impacted by these policies to advocate for equity, while dispelling myths about what it means to be poor.
+In addition, Poverty Action engages in year-round voter registration and engagement, focusing on communities that have been historically disenfranchised from the voting process.

 Poverty Action’s Main Campaigns